Tell our readers about PropertyPistol, your professional journey.

 We have been able to considerably reduce the deal loss rate, enable borderless access of markets for brokers and been able to develop a robust network of brokers through the app.
 With a streamlined and organized approach facilitated by PropertyPistol Syndicate, we have been able to provide a host of property options to the homebuyers and are able to serve them exactly as per their requirement.

 Help us understand your opinion about current trends in the Real Estate Sector.

 Currently, the sector is bullish and driving on several fresh concepts.
-Corporatization has been catching up in the market as big companies and brands are focused on buyouts and takeovers.
+Market is catching up to corporatization, as big companies and brands are focusing on buyouts and takeovers.
 Although the sector is picking up, the repo rate increase to counter inflation has led to property prices to rise in some segments.

 In order to tackle the situation, the finance ministry announced a cut in the iron and steel import duties to reduce the cost of raw material and steel products and help in the price correction of properties.
 Another positive development that has given an impetus to the sector is the infrastructure development, rail-road connectivity, accessibility, technology adoption, across metros, Tier 2 and 3 cities helping to resolve connectivity issues.

 The COVID 19 pandemic familiarized the trends ‘work from home’, hybrid work culture, and home-schooling, which demanded optimum space and bigger homes.
 Millennials have been looking for aspirational lifestyles and have been looking for homes with luxury amenities.
 With the requirement of larger space by home buyers, the demand for affordable and mid-segment homes has been rising.
 The ready-to-move-in homes are mostly preferred as they do not pose a risk of delayed possession.

 The trend of co-living spaces for comfortable work-live-stay setup has been picking up big time especially after the pandemic.